Oxsomi/core3/docs/graphics_api.md

 }
 ```

+info.presentModePriorities are the requests for what type of swapchains are desired by the application.
+Keeping this empty means [ mailbox, fifo, fifoRelaxed, immediate ].
+On Android mailbox is unsupported because it may introduce another swapchain image, the rest is driver dependent if it's supported.
+Immediate is always supported, so make sure to always request immediate otherwise createSwapchain may fail (depending on device + driver).
+For more info see Swapchain/Present mode.

+### Present mode

+The present mode is how the device handles it when an image is already being presented.
+Some may introduce tearing while others may drop frames.
+The application should be given control over these modes, as some applications may want the latency improvements at the cost of tearing.

+- Mailbox: While an image is presenting, it will drop the oldest queued image and continue rendering and queuing the next frame.
+This ensures you're not bound to your refresh rate, so the performance is better but lots of frames are rendered that may be discarded.
+This present mode is generally ideal for games and other interactive 3D applications, though some very low latency games might not want to use this.
+This mode is the default on most platforms.
+- Fifo: While an image is presenting, it will just wait.
+This means no frames are dropped, but it does mean that the performance is lower.
+This is ideal for low power devices or if your application doesn't need constant updates.
+This is the default on mobile.
+- FifoRelaxed: If the vsync interval is missed, it will try to skip frame(s) to catch up.
+Other than that it will behave similar to Fifo (it tries to keep up with the refresh rate of the screen).
+- Immediate: Render over the current image anyways, this is ideal if you want the best low latency available but will introduce tearing.
+A good application might be shooting games or other games that require the lowest latency.

+By default the swapchain will use triple buffering to ensure best performance.
+Even mobile benefits from this, so it was decided not to expose this setting to simplify the backend.

 ### Properties

-- info.window: the Window handle created using OxC3 platforms.
+- readonly info.window: the Window handle created using OxC3 platforms.
-- info.requiresManualComposite: Whether or not the application is requested to explicitly handle rotation from the device.
+- readonly info.requiresManualComposite: Whether or not the application is requested to explicitly handle rotation from the device.
 For desktop this is generally false, for Android this is on to avoid the extra overhead of the compositor.
-- info.vsync: Whether or not the window is expected to use vsync.
-Keep in mind that all swapchains that are presented need to share this setting.
+- readonly info.presentModePriorities: What present modes were requested on create.
-- device: The owning device.
+- readonly device: The owning device.
-- size: Current size of the swapchain.
+- readonly size: Current size of the swapchain.
-- format: Current format of the swapchain.
+- readonly format: Current format of the swapchain.
-- versionId: The version id changes everytime a change is applied.
+- readonly versionId: The version id changes everytime a change is applied.
 This could be resizes or format changes.
+- readonly presentMode: What present mode is currently used (see Swapchain/Present mode).

 ### Functions